Nobody told St. Mary's coach Harry Dobson it would be this easy.

 "There is no box marked on the floor by the visitors' bench, so how can you tell if a coach is out?"
 Kilpatrick said.
 "I protested because I think there was a misinterpretation of the rules."

-Kilpatrick was not thrilled with the officiating, especially in the first half.
+Kilpatrick was critical of the officiating, especially in the first half.

 "We missed a lot of easy opportunities, true, and you can't get 10 points behind a team like St. Mary's because it's so hard to play catch-up," Kilpatrick said.
 "But the kids need to know they have a chance, and not playing against seven men.
 At halftime it was tough to explain to them why we had 13 fouls called on us to their two."

 The Bulldogs (2-1) did not grade well as they lost to the Saints for the fifth consecutive time.
-St. Mary's dominated, leading 52-20 at halftime and 75-27 after three quarters.
+St. Mary's dominated from start to finish, leading 52-20 at halftime and 75-27 after three quarters.
 Subs on both teams played the entire fourth quarter.